Trina’s Low-Sugar Fresh Cranberry Salsa (Video)

-Trina’s Low-Sugar Fresh Cranberry Salsa with Cilantro, Lime, and Jalapeno is definitely a winner for Thanksgiving, and it’s low-glycemic, gluten-free, dairy-free, and vegan!
-Use Thanksgiving Recipes to find more recipes ideas for turkey day, which is coming up soon!
+Trina’s Low-Sugar Fresh Cranberry Salsa is definitely a winner for Thanksgiving, and this tasty salsa is just slightly spicy.
+And it’s gluten-free, dairy-free, vegan and surprisingly low in carbs!
+Use Thanksgiving Recipes to find more recipes ideas for turkey day!

-Watch the video to see if you’d like to make Trina’s Low-Sugar Fresh Cranberry Salsa with Cilantro, Lime, and Jalapeño!
+Watch the video to see if you’d like to make Trina’s Low-Sugar Fresh Cranberry Salsa!

-I call this low-sugar cranberry salsa since there’s natural sugar in the cranberries so it couldn’t ever be a sugar-free recipe, and I’d use Stevia In the Raw Granulated (or the sweetener of your choice) to make it low in sugar.
-If you want to use sugar, there’s only 3/4 cup so it’s still not overly sweet.
+I call this low-sugar cranberry salsa since there’s natural sugar in the cranberries so it can’t ever be a sugar-free recipe, and I’d use Monkfruit Sweetener (affiliate link) or the sweetener of your choice to make it low in sugar.
+If you want to use sugar, there’s only 3/4 cup so it’s still not overly sweet and you’re not eating a huge amount of it.
 I realize you need something to sweeten the cranberries, but for me it’s definitely the savory flavors that make this so appealing, so please don’t think of it in the same category as a sweet cranberry sauce.

 - Start with a 12 oz. bag of cranberries like the kind you see in all the stores at this time of year!

 - Be sure to WEAR RUBBER GLOVES when you cut the Jalapenos in half and scrape out the seeds because those little seeds are no fun at all if you get them on your hands or rub your eyes.
 (You can also use a few teaspoons of Green Tabasco Sauce (affiliate link) instead of the Jalapenos.)